 Cervical spine (AP view)

-The AP cervical spine projection is part of the cervical spine series.
+The anteroposterior (AP) cervical spine projection is part of the cervical spine series.

-- patient positioned erect in AP position unless trauma the patient will be supine
+- patient positioned erect in AP position (unless trauma when the patient will be supine)

-- patient’s shoulders should be at equal distances from the image receptor to avoid rotation, the head facing straight forward.
+- patient shoulders should be at equal distances from the image receptor to avoid rotation

-- the central ray is midline centred at the level of C4 to enter immediately below the hyoid bone
+- the central ray is midline centered at the level of C4 to enter immediately below the hyoid bone

 Image technical evaluation